shapeshift/docs/security/RDP.md

 The ShapeShift DAO is happy to announce its Responsible Disclosure Program (RDP), which is designed to incentivize security researchers to actively test our products and report any vulnerabilities discovered in a manner which allows us a window of opportunity to assess and remediate the underlying issues in advance of public disclosure.

+## Reporting Issues

+You may report issues by sending an email to [security@shapeshift.io](mailto:security@shapeshift.io), or by opening a ZenDesk ticket via our [web form](https://shapeshift.zendesk.com/hc/en-us/requests/new?ticket_form_id=4419512276365).
+The ShapeShift DAO's Security Workstream will review your reports, and get back to you within 24 hours.

+You can encrypt your report to the Security Workstream's [GPG key](https://ipfs.io/ipfs/bafybeicenclfzbrc3rnuknzzhiqyqzql2ax77s6oifj3hy2wolhfclv5jm/0CCAE62C4CE9AD1F.asc) if you'd like.
+(Previously, ShapeShift US operated a different RDP program using a [different](https://ipfs.io/ipfs/bafybeigmy2k65gxpl5u2wp56pdkr4xjkepgy2lw7ywxxsvfm6xdptl6mhu/04B97C31DF76FA40.asc) root key; [here](https://ipfs.io/ipfs/bafybeicvowvsgzb3qqxylre2diuusmao3bu5cinru7htv2htmoq5ims2a4) you can find a message signed under an [intermediate](https://ipfs.io/ipfs/bafybeieo5z3kgogurjaughcr7zssxxcrjsuzgp6kqt4hkvrnvssn24iepy/86ED7AD1A2204998.asc) ShapeShift US key which describes the program transition and confirms the new key's provenance.)

 ## Disclosure Policy

 We ask that you keep any issues confidential for a period of 90 days following your report to us, or until they are remediated, whichever is shorter.
 This is intended to allow us a window of opportunity to assess and remediate the underlying issues in advance of their public disclosure.
 Your participation in this program is contingent on this confidentiality; you may choose to disclose whatever you wish at any time, but doing so during the confidentiality period will forfeit any rewards you may have otherwise been eligible for.